Great! Movies: Great! Movies

 via the red button on Great!
 Movies on Freeview.

 On 18 October 2023, Great!
 Movies +1 was replaced by Great!
 Movies Extra on Freeview channel 61.
 On 20 March 2024, Great!
 Movies Extra was replaced by Great!
 Real on Freeview channel 61.

 On 4 September 2025, the channel was replaced by Great!
-Mystery on Freeview, Sky & Virgin.The Great!
+Mystery on Freeview, Sky & Virgin.
+The Great!
 Mystery FAST variant was replaced by a FAST version of Great!
 Christmas on Samsung, Rakuten and Netgem TV, but on Freeview it was replaced by the FAST version of Great!
 Movies.

+On 19 August 2026, it was announced that Pop, along with Great!
+Movies and the other Great! channels will be added to TiVo devices.